The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Consider the reward programs offered by both types of cards.
 While business cards tend to offer more lucrative rewards programs, including cash back and travel rewards, corporate cards might offer discounts on bulk purchases.
 Assess the offers carefully to ensure they align with your business spending habits.

 Corporate cards can offer a higher degree of control over employee spending, with the ability to set individual spending limits.
 If maintaining tight control over employee expenses is a priority for your organization, a corporate card might be the better option.

 Scrutinize the fee structures of both card options.
 Business credit cards have straightforward fee structures, making them easier to manage.
 On the other hand, corporate cards might come with complex fee arrangements.
 This could include hidden charges, making them more suitable for large businesses with specialized teams to manage these intricacies.

 Reporting and Analytics

 Corporate cards often come with more sophisticated reporting tools.
 These tools offer deep insights into spending patterns, aiding in data-driven decision-making.
 If your business could benefit from detailed analytics and reporting, leaning towards a corporate card would be advantageous.

 "Don’t shy away from having multiple business credit cards.
 You can continue to build your business’ credit score, and potentially earn thousands of dollars worth of rewards." — Brett Holzhauer, Credit Card Journalist

-Other Questions You May Have About Business & Corporate Credit Cards
+Frequently Asked Questions on Business vs. Corporate Credit Cards

 Advertiser Disclosure: MoneyGeek has partnered with CardRatings.com and CreditCards.com for our coverage of credit card products.
 MoneyGeek, CardRatings and CreditCards.com may receive a commission from card issuers.
 To ensure thorough comparisons and reviews, MoneyGeek features products from both paid partners and unaffiliated card issuers that are not paid partners.